restic/restic/CONTRIBUTING.md

 If restic gets stuck, please also include a stacktrace in the description.
 On non-Windows systems, you can send a SIGQUIT signal to restic or press `Ctrl-\` to achieve the same result.
-This causes restic to print a stacktrace and then exit immediatelly.
+This causes restic to print a stacktrace and then exit immediately.
 This will not damage your repository, however, it might be necessary to manually clean up stale lock files using `restic unlock`.